Karate Classes In Ruxley

 Ruxley Karate Instructor

-Looking for a karate instructor or karate lessons in Ruxley ?
+Trying to find a karate teacher or karate instructional classes in Ruxley ?

-Karate could be considered a weapon-less means of self defence.
-It involves powerful offensive and defensive procedures applying all parts of the body to their highest possible advantage.
-It is deemed an empty handed martial art which has been designed to defend against armed opponents.
+Karate could be defined as a weapon-less means of self defence.
+It incorporates powerful offensive and defensive strategies applying all parts of the body to their maximum advantage.
+It’s an empty handed martial art that was made to defend against armed opponents.

 Karate Classes In Ruxley